jofas/blog/content/002-first-time-running/index.md

 [taxonomies]
 tags = ["story"]
 [extra]
-summary = "I went running for the first time in eight years.
-This is what happened"
+summary = "A tale of human foolishness"
 +++

-This is a tale of human foolishness and does not contain an ounce of wisdom.
 A few weeks ago I went running for the first time.
 Not for the first time ever, but for the first time in a really long time.
 So long that it warrants a slightly more sensational title, though neither